-Car Launcher is a simple launcher application that makes the Android interface a little more car friendly.
-The buttons are bigger, you can dim the screen with one click, set the few applications you actually use on your home screen.
+AGAMA Launcher is a simple launcher application that makes the Android interface a little more car friendly.
+The buttons are bigger and you can set the few applications you actually use on your home screen.
 It works well for me.
 The layouts are also customizable.

-Both Pandora and Google Play Music can download music and play offline.
-Some use Spotify or other apps.
-You can also plug in a USB filled with music into your USB inputs, play music on your phone over Bluetooth, or Wifi tether to your headunit and let the headunit do the audio while online.
+Spotify, Pandora, and Google Play Music can download music and play offline.
+You can also plug in a USB filled with music into your USB inputs, play music on your phone over Bluetooth, or Wifi tether to your headunit and let the headunit stream the audio while online.

 The backup camera is great so far.
 I think every large car should have one, and this one works especially well with the reverse lights I have.
 This camera also has the backup lines built in to the camera feed, so you don’t have to enable them in the Android settings

 Plus the dogs love it.